Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ The study focuses on the predictive power of Mandarin news sentiment for forecasting Malaysia’s GDP, due to time and resource constraints.

     ▪️ Although high-frequency indicators are used in nowcasting, the study applies them to a quarterly forecasting task due to the available data.

+#### 📌 Significance of the Study

+    ▪️ Fills gap in sentiment analysis, focusing on Mandarin in multilingual, multiethnic contexts.

+    ▪️ Provides a benchmark for research in other multilingual economies on economic sentiment.

+    ▪️ Enhances local forecasting of macroeconomic variables using news sentiment in Malaysia.

+    ▪️ Aims to help policymakers improve economic trend forecasts for Malaysia's specific dynamics.

+---

+### CHAPTER 2: LITERATURE REVIEW

+Provides a foundation for understanding the scope of the study and highlights existing research gaps.
+It covers four main areas:

+    ▪️ Adoption of news sentiment for forecasting macroeconomic indicators like GDP growth, inflation, and unemployment.

+    ▪️ Sentiment analysis of vernacular languages with a focus on Chinese, particularly in economic and financial contexts.

+    ▪️ Application of machine learning models in sentiment analysis and their effectiveness in economic forecasting.

+    ▪️ A review of the work by Chong et al. (2021), which forms the basis for this study.

+#### 📌 Forecasting Key Economic Indicators through News Sentiments

+    ▪️ News sentiment has been widely used for forecasting GDP, inflation, and unemployment.

+    ▪️ There is a need for domain-specific sentiment analysis tools, as generic models may not capture economic nuances effectively.

+    ▪️ Researchers have recommended broader exploration of big data indicators and textual data, especially in multiple languages.

+#### 📌 Multilingual Sentiment Analysis (Emphasis on Chinese Texts)

+    ▪️ There is significant work in sentiment analysis across various languages, but economic and financial texts in Chinese remain underexplored.

+    ▪️ Studies have recommended culturally sensitive models and advanced techniques for real-time analysis, especially for platforms like Weibo.

+    ▪️ Financial sentiment analysis in Chinese is scarce, highlighting the need for further research in this domain.

+#### 📌 Review of Machine Learning Models for Sentiment Analysis

+    ▪️ Machine learning models like Random Forest, Gradient Boosting, and LASSO show superior performance in economic forecasting.

+    ▪️ Ensemble methods often yield more accurate results than individual models, especially for non-linear relationships and high-dimensional data.

+#### 📌 Chong et al. (2021) and News Sentiment for Macroeconomic Forecasting

+    ▪️ Chong et al.’s work, which focuses on using news sentiment for economic forecasting in Malaysia, serves as a benchmark for this thesis.

+    ▪️ Their research emphasizes the importance of using multiple lexicons and advanced techniques for sentiment scoring and economic forecasting.